cecat/soundviz/README.md

 scp *.csv <your_username>@<yourhost>:/<path to>/soundviz/logs/
 ```

-    5.2 If using this tool to analyze logs from the command line SVP tool, move or
+**To analyze logs from the command line SVP tool:**
-copy logs from the directory where you ran the SVP tool, within its *logs*
+Move or copy logs from the directory where you ran the SVP tool, within its *logs*
 subdirectory.
 From your soundviz directory:
 ```
 cp <path_to_svp>/logs/*.csv ./logs